 Get full-body coverage when working with chemicals and contaminants by wearing a hazmat suit.
 We carry popular brands and styles like Dupont Tyvek and PIP.
 For instance, the HazMat Coverall Tyvek Suits are our most popular suits for professionals and those working on home improvements.
 Materials for this disposable apparel vary depending on the type of chemical or organic compound resistance protection you're looking for.
-We have hazmat kits incorporating a respirator as well.
-Our most popular Lead and Asbestos Removal Kit provides the most reliable protection.
-The 3M 6000 Lead & Asbestos Mask Combination is our most recommended package for lead and asbestos protection in conjunction with hazmat suits.
+Pair your hazmat suit with a respirator for further protection.
 You can view our biohazard suit product line below.
 Some are individual and some are sold by the case.

 In the United States, hazmat protective clothing can have one of four different ratings depending on the protection that they provide.
 Level A provides the greatest protection for wearers, and level D the lowest.
 Each level of protection has its uses, so don’t assume that the lowest level is bad or not worth it.
 In fact, if you don’t need the maximum level of protection, the lower-level suits tend to be lighter, thinner, and easier to work in.
 The following are general guidelines, and your combination of protective equipment should be based on your job description and site circumstances.

 Level A protection is for when the greatest exposure risk exists, and the greatest level of protection is required.
 Examples of this level of hazmat protective equipment include positive pressure, full facepiece self-contained breathing apparatus (SCBA) units, or positive pressure supplied air respirators with escape SCBA; enclosed chemical- and vapor-protective suit; inner and outer chemical-resistant gloves, and disposable protective suit, gloves, and boots over top.